blairg/hapi-socket-react-boilerplate/README.md

 ## Project Overview 🤓

-I've written a blog article (TBC) detailing the steps I've gone through to create.
+I've written a [blog article](http://hackerlite.xyz/2017/12/13/boilerplate-for-hapi-js-web-socket-http-2-react-and-redux/) detailing the steps I've gone through to create.
 Also the good 😇, the bad 👿 and the ugly ☠️.

 ## Get it running locally 🏌️